ASalad42/CI-Continuous-Integration-and-CD-Continuous-Delivery-and-Deployment/README.md

 # CI CD Pipeline

+CI CD is the blueprint to devops strategies and reason for **faster software releases**.
+CI/CD facilitates an effective process for getting **products to market faster**, continuously delivering code into production, and ensuring an **ongoing flow of new features and bug fixes via the most efficient delivery method.**
+- In short, CI is a set of practices performed as developers are writing code, and CD is a set of practices performed after the code is completed.
+- The CI/CD pipeline is part of the broader DevOps framework
-**CI CD is considered as the backbone of DevOps practices and automation**, It plays vital, challenging and exciting role in DevOps culture, growing numbers of companies releasing software in minutes with the adoption of CICD practices.
+- **It is the backbone of DevOps practices and automation**, It plays vital, challenging and exciting role in DevOps culture, growing numbers of companies releasing software in minutes with the adoption of CICD practices.

 To put it simply, the continuous integration is part of both continuous delivery and continuous deployment.
 The main difference is the deployment step, in **continuous delivery the deployment is done manually** and in **continuous deployment it happens automatically**

 ## Continuous Integration (CI)
 Developers merge/commit code to master branch multiple times a day, fully automated build and test process which gives feedback within few minutes, by doing so, you avoid the integration hell that usually happens when people wait for release day to merge their changes into the release branch.